 It’s Pronounced Lajaway was founded in April of 2011 by Stephanie Liscio and Susan Petrone.
 We strive to take a thoughtful approach to the Indians, involving sabermetrics and analysis, as well as some pieces that tend to be a bit more off the beaten path.
 You can like It’s Pronounced Lajaway on Facebook and Twitter.
 Many of our writers have their own personal Twitter accounts, as you can see from individual bios below.

 Stephanie Liscio is the author of Integrating Cleveland Baseball: Media Activism, the Integration of the Indians, and the Demise of the Negro League Buckeyes; the book won first place in non-fiction history from the Ohio Professional Writers and second place nationally in the National Federation of Press Women’s annual competition in 2011.
-A Ph.D. student in history at Case Western Reserve University in Cleveland, Ohio, Stephanie is also the president of the Cleveland chapter of SABR (Society for American Baseball Research) and is on the board of SABR’s Negro League research committee.
+A Ph.D. candidate in history at Case Western Reserve University in Cleveland, Ohio, Stephanie is also the president of the Cleveland chapter of SABR (Society for American Baseball Research) and is on the board of SABR’s Negro League research committee.
+She’s also on the board of the Lake County Historical Society, and is secretary on the board of the Baseball Heritage Museum.
 She received her B.A. in history and English writing/journalism from the University of Pittsburgh in 2001 and an M.A. in applied history from Shippensburg University in 2007.
 A life-long, die-hard Indians fan, Stephanie lives in the Cleveland area with her husband John and shih tzu Torrey.
 She’s also on Twitter and Facebook, and sometimes even remembers to update both!

 Susan Petrone formerly worked as the Publicity Manager for the Society for American Baseball Research (SABR).
 She has been obsessed with the Indians since she was nine and once spent a summer hawking beer and hot dogs at the old Municipal Stadium just so she could see games for free.
 When she isn’t writing about baseball, she is a frequent contributor to CoolCleveland.com and writes fiction.
-Her novel, Throw Like a Woman, comes out in Spring 2015.
+Her novel, Throw Like a Woman, came out in Spring 2015.
 It’s about baseball.
 If you follow her on Twitter, she might say something amusing.